 A possible “exception” to this rule might occur in the case of apps that allow you to convert a color photograph into a black and white image.
 Photographers like Ansel Adams and Dorothea Lange knew what they were doing when they built their careers on colorless-photographs.

 Sometimes the absence of color is the very thing that adds all of the emotion and story into a photograph without detracting anything from a subject.
-Play around with toning and find the apps that allow you the most control – the ones that go beyond applying a filter to allow you to also control contrast, highlights and exposure.
+Play around with toning, and find the apps that allow you the most control.
+These are the ones that go beyond applying a filter to let you also control contrast, highlights, and exposure.

-Do not use selective color apps.
-Do not share a photograph that’s partially black and white with some color.
+Don’t use selective color apps.
+Don’t share a photograph that’s partially black and white with some color.
 Do not let me find ColorBlast! or Color Splurge on your phone.
 If I need to explain why, you need far more than this one post to suck less at photography.

 Turn off the “auto flash” setting on your smartphone.
-The flash should only be going off when you tell it to, and hardly even then (although this is where Dustin and I differ.)
-Smartphone flash technology has not yet evolved far enough to do much more than mess up a photograph.
-Play around with it until you know when it can better your image and never use it unless it will.
+The flash should only be going off when you tell it to, and hardly even then.
+Smartphone flash technology hasn’t yet evolved far enough to do much more than mess up a photograph.
+Play around with it until you know when it can better your image, and never use it unless it will.

 Don’t be square!
 Remember that you can shoot and share images in almost any aspect ratio with a smartphone.
-This is digital, shocking I know, but that means you have almost endless possibilities and the option to change and crop at will.
-Pay attention to your subject and capture an image in a format that BEST represents your subject.
+This means you have almost endless possibilities, and the option to change and crop at will.
+Pay attention to your subject, and capture an image in a format that best represents your subject.

-If you’re photographing the Grand Canyon with an iPhone 4S or 5, you should think about using the built-in panorama feature.
-If you are photographing a group of five people, don’t try and fit them into a vertical crop — turn your smartphone and take a photograph horizontally.
+If you’re photographing the Grand Canyon, for instance, think about using the built-in panorama feature.
+If you are photographing a group of five people, don’t try and fit them into a vertical crop — turn your smartphone and take the photo horizontally instead.

 Let’s wrap this up by having a moment where we talk about proper subjects.
-Whenever I check Twitter, Facebook and Instagram these days I notice the majority of the images that I am forced to look at could be labelled as ‘selfies’ and I’m sick and tired of it.
+Whenever I check Twitter, Facebook, and Instagram these days I notice the majority of the images could be labeled as ‘selfies,’ and I’m sick and tired of it.

-I like you, I do, but just because that smartphone you have fits in your pocket, is easily accessible and has this cool front-facing camera which makes it really convenient to take a photograph of yourself does NOT mean that’s ALL you should use it for.
+I like you, I do, but just because that smartphone you have fits in your pocket and has this cool front-facing camera which makes it really convenient to take a photograph of yourself does NOT mean that’s ALL you should use it for.

-I know it’s easier to do with a smartphone than it was with a dSLR or point-and-shoot but here is where easier does not make it right.
-Forget the 365 Project where you capture a photo of yourself every day, and share it with the world — unless you have a really compelling reason to participate, like raising money for a charity — and show me the world around you instead.
+I know it’s easier to do with a smartphone than it was with a dSLR or point-and-shoot, but here is where easier does not make it right.
+Show me the world around you instead.